divya2206/divya2206.github.io/index.md

 I have mentored a total of <span style="color: #FF60A8;">33</span> students at Terradynamics Lab (<span style="color: #FF60A8;">32</span> students) and Kod*lab (<span style="color: #FF60A8;">1</span> student), including <span style="color: #FF60A8;">1 PhD</span> student, <span style="color: #FF60A8;">14 master’s</span> students, <span style="color: #FF60A8;">11 undergraduate</span> students, and <span style="color: #FF60A8;">7 high school</span> students in animal studies, bioinspired robot design and prototyping, and tools and methods development.
 I was also a teaching assistant for 2 courses during my Ph.D. at JHU and 1 course during my Master's at UPenn.

-I have served as Social Chair for the [LCSR Graduate Student Association](https://lcsr.jhu.edu/lcsr-gsa/) during my Ph.D. and as Student Head for the [IEEE Power and Energy Society VIT Student Chapter](https://stage.vit.ac.in/campus/Chapters/IEEEChapters) during my undergraduate studies.
+I have served as <span style="color: #FF6F68;">Social Chair</span> for the [LCSR Graduate Student Association](https://lcsr.jhu.edu/lcsr-gsa/) during my Ph.D. and as <span style="color: #FF6F68;">Student Head</span> for the [IEEE Power and Energy Society VIT Student Chapter](https://stage.vit.ac.in/campus/Chapters/IEEEChapters) during my undergraduate studies.
 I have taken other roles in committees, panels, and chapters during my Ph.D and undergraduate studies.

 As part of my professional service, I have reviewed papers from IEEE RA-L, JRM, ICB, Behav.
 Ecol.
 Sociobiol., and Advanced Robotics Research journals.